tis-innovation-park/IoT-Integreen/README.md

 IoT-Integreen
 =============

-Internet of Things for Integreen
+Internet of Things for Integreen, but not limited to.

 Content:

+- robot - the Pirate - 4WD based Arduino car robot project
-- HackathonLuNa - some Spark code examples
+- HackathonLuNa - some IoT code examples for Photon/Electron (ex Spark)
 - integreen folder - API usage examples (cmds.txt) of InTeGreen, Bz's open Intelligent Traffic System (ITS)
 - servioticy folder - various content for using ServIoTicy, a popular Internet